-- Followed the course developed/endorsed by NESA. - Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school, - Achieved the course outcomes.
+- Followed the course developed/endorsed by NESA. - Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school. - Achieved the course outcomes.

-Students must satisfactorily complete the Preliminary component of a course to be eligible to proceed into the HSC component in Year 12.
-Where a student is at risk of a Non-Completion Determination, the school will warn the student and advise the parent in writing.
+Where a student is at risk of a Non-Completion Determination, the school will warn the student and advise the student and parent/carer in writing.
 In the case where a student is awarded a zero in an assessment task, this warning and advice will be given in writing.
 Students whose attendance is poor may not satisfy course completion criteria.
 The principal is the final arbitrator on any matters that arise regarding the final HSC Assessments.